Anti-Trump Protester Sets Himself On Fire Outside Trump International Hotel In Washington D.C. [Video]

 “(He) then walked over to the police” and gave himself up to the police, a witness said.

 He reportedly suffered third-degree burns on about 10 percent of his body, the Washington Post reported.
-But despite the burns on his back, he was able to walk unassisted after he surrendered to police.
+However, despite the burns on his back, he was able to walk unassisted after he surrendered to police.

 No information was available about the man’s condition since after his arrest on Tuesday night, according to NBC Washington.